Rail Corrugation

 Equipped with eddy current sensors, it detects surface defects from 10 to 1000 mm in wavelength with micrometric precision.

-Available in single or dual rail configurations, it offers real-time data visualization and post-analysis tools, making it ideal for both pre- and post-grinding inspections.
+Available in single or dual rail configurations, it provide real-time data visualization and post-analysis tools, making it ideal for both pre and post-grinding inspections.